History of Richmond, Virginia: 1800–1860: Antebellum period

-Following the Haitian Revolution of the late 18th century (1791-1804), slaveowners were faced with the prospect of similar slave uprisings in the American British Colonies.
+Following the Haitian Revolution of the late 18th century (1791–1804), slaveowners were faced with the prospect of similar slave uprisings in the American South.
 A thwarted major uprising known most popularly as Gabriel's Rebellion, occurred near Richmond in 1800.
 This uprising was rumored to have involved 1000–4000 free and enslaved Africans living in the Richmond-Henrico-Chesterfield-Dinwiddie-Caroline-Hanover areas, and perhaps as far southeast along the James River as Norfolk.
 By the start of the 19th century, the city's population had reached 5,730.

 Several other important events took place in Richmond early in the century, including the designation of Jefferson, Madison and Monroe as Richmond's first political districts in 1803; the charter of the Bank of Virginia, the city's first bank, was signed in 1804; and the first public library was established by the Library Society of Richmond in 1806.
 The first stagecoach lines to Richmond were established during the War of 1812, and the first regular steamboat service began on the James River in 1815.
 In 1816, the first City Hall was built.